iamjonburgess/portfolio/Google Cloud BigQuery API Project/README.md

 ![Google Cloud Dashboard](BigQueryAPI.png)

-Note: In order to run this project, authentication credentials are needed from Google.
+*Note: In order to run this project, authentication credentials are needed from Google.
 This can be obtained from signing up to cloud.google.com (Google offers a free trial for this) and downloading the credentials as a .json file.
-The location for the authentication file placement will be noted in each program as 'INSERT .JSON CREDENTIAL FILENAME'.
+The location for the authentication file placement will be noted in each program by 'INSERT .JSON CREDENTIAL FILENAME'.*

 ### Databases Used